Updated in 2023

-As a designer, you know the importance of showing your story, rather than merely telling it.
-And the best way to do this is with a strong portfolio, one that showcases not only the work you have done, but also the reasoning behind that work.
-In order to help you do that, we outlined everything you need to know to build the strongest UX and product design portfolio you can to land your dream job.
+As a designer, you know the importance of showing a story, rather than merely telling it.
+That goes for your job search, as well.
+So, the best way to do this is with a strong portfolio, one that showcases not only the work you have done, but also the reasoning behind that work.

 James Cabrera, Head of Design at the Block, formerly at Refinery29 and Gilmet Media says it best: “We’re product designers so don’t get too flashy with your portfolio website.
 The focus should be on the work you’ve done in its purest form, not the packaging around it.
 I’ve gotten links to some pretty ‘unique’ websites where I couldn’t for the life of me figure out how to view the individual projects.
 If I don’t know where to find your resume and clear examples of your work in that initial few seconds of landing on your site, then I’m probably bouncing.”

+What does that mean in even simpler terms?
 Make it as easy as possible for your reader.
-The homepage of your portfolio should be neat and clean, with information about you and the work you enjoy doing.
-Show your personality – it lightens the mood and reminds the reader that you are human.
-This should be a living, breathing website, so keep it updated with your most recent work or even what is inspiring you lately.
+Your portfolio homepage should be neat and clean.
+Plus, you should include information about you and the work you enjoy doing.
+In addition, show your personality – it lightens the mood and reminds the reader that you are human.
+Finally, this should be a living, breathing website, so keep it updated with your most recent work or even what is inspiring you lately.

 Another good example of a portfolio comes from Christine Soules, who works as a product designer at Bird.
 She keeps her layout clean and easy to understand.
 On her about page, she includes some personal information and a photo of her to humanize the portfolio.